-Clearly, imposing harsh punishment does have value; it provides a clear message about the state’s approach and commitment to enforcing morality.
-As we will suggested later in the paper, increased punishment, if done properly, can also increase awareness of people to certain problematic behaviors.
-However, evidence suggests that, for more ethical individuals whose wrongdoing is mainly related to their blind spots, raising the expected cost of punishment might not reduce their likelihood of transgressive behavior.

-increasing punishments may also have an unintended consequence of reducing compliance.
-The process of imposing punishment is lengthy and may provide enough time for a backlash.
-For example, Erev, who examined how safety regulations were enforced in factories, finds that more frequent enforcement with smaller fines is more effective in inducing adherence to those regulations than less frequent enforcement with larger fines.
-That is because a longer enforcement process enables people to create justifications for engaging in lower-level transgressions.
-Thus, criminal sanctions that might deter calculative people might do the opposite for people who transgress with limited awareness.
+Clearly, imposing harsh punishment does have value in certain situations; it provides a clear message about the state’s approach and commitment to enforcing morality.
+As we suggest later, increased punishment, if implemented properly, can also heighten people’s awareness of certain problematic behaviors.
+However, evidence suggests that, for “good people” whose wrongdoing is mainly related to their moral blind spots, raising the expected cost of punishment might not reduce their likelihood of committing transgressive behavior.
+Increasing the severity of punishment may also have an unintended consequence of reducing compliance.
+The legal process of imposing punishment is lengthy and may provide enough time for a backlash, in which people revert to their bad behavior.
+For example, Erev finds that more frequent enforcement of safety regulations in factories, through the imposition of smaller fines, is more effective in inducing adherence than less frequent enforcement with larger fines.
+That is because a longer process of implementing enforcement gives people the time to create justifications for engaging in low-level transgressions.
+Thus, criminal sanctions that might deter the illegal acts of calculative people might do the opposite for people who transgress with limited awareness.

 The Limits of Legitimacy

-Alongside deterrence, legitimacy is offered as the main rationale for compliance with the law.
+Along with deterrence, legitimacy is offered as a principal rationale for compliance with the law.
 While deterrence and legitimacy are considered to influence different types of motivation and foster compliance in different ways, the effectiveness of both is still predicated on the assumption that people make deliberate decisions regarding the law.

-The rich scholarship on compliance and legitimacy posits that people obey the law because they perceive it as legitimate, fair or just.
+The rich scholarship on compliance and legitimacy posits that people obey the law because they perceive it as legitimate, fair, or just.
 The main indicator for legitimacy is usually described as procedural fairness; that is, individuals tend to obey the law if they think it is the product of a just process of legal deliberation and rule-making.
-Various studies demonstrate that perceptions of fairness are dominant factors in human motivation, at times overshadowing self-interest.
-Research by scholars such as Tyler, Darly, and Robinson, and, to some extent, also Paternoster and Simpson, has shown the importance of fairness and morality in legal compliance.
-As one of us has found in his own work on this topic, fairness can shift the behavior of people toward greater compliance and acceptance of organizational rules in various legal contexts and toward more sensitive environmental compliance, and greater organizational ethicality.
+Various studies demonstrate that perceptions of fairness are dominant motivational factors, at times even overshadowing self-interest.
+Research by scholars such as Tyler, Darly, and Robinson and, to some extent, also Paternoster and Simpson, has shown the importance of fairness and morality in legal compliance.
+As one of us has found in his own work on this topic, their perceptions of fairness can shift the behavior of people toward greater compliance and acceptance of organizational rules in various legal contexts, as well as toward more sensitive environmental compliance and greater organizational ethicality.

-The assumption underlying compliance theory is that people evaluate the fairness (procedural or other) of the law and then proceed to make a conscious decision whether or not to comply.
-For example, Fishbacher et al. have measured levels of cooperativeness by asking people to make a choice to either cooperate or enjoy a “free ride,” where the choices between doing “good” or “bad” were clearly defined.
-Of course, this type of framing ignores the possibility that people's compliance decisions are non-deliberate or that potential wrongdoers engage in motivated reasoning when interpreting the legitimacy of the law in order to justify their misconduct.
+The assumption underlying compliance theory is that people evaluate the fairness (procedural or other) of the law and then make a conscious decision whether or not to comply.
+For example, Fishbacher and colleagues measured levels of cooperativeness by asking people to make a choice to either cooperate or enjoy a “free ride,” where the choices between doing “good” or “bad” were clearly defined.
+Of course, this type of framing ignores the possibility that people's compliance decisions are nondeliberate or that potential wrongdoers engage in motivated reasoning when interpreting the legitimacy of the law in order to justify their misconduct.